 Overview of Regional / Lineage Variations

-• American Golden Retriever – Leaner assembly, traditional golden coat, commonplace in display and pup homes
+- American Golden Retriever – Leaner build, traditional golden coat, commonplace in show and pup homes

 All are the same breed, recognized by the American Kennel Club and equivalent worldwide kennel clubs.